 The Governments Cyber Security Report neatly states that;

 “Companies are recommended to stop viewing cyber largely as an IT issue and focus on it as a key commercial risk affecting all parts of its operations”

 Cyber insurance covers the losses relating to damage to, or loss of information from, IT systems and networks.
 Policies generally include significant assistance with and management of the incident itself, which can be essential when faced with reputational damage or regulatory enforcement.

 Cyber insurance coverage may include:

-With numerous high profile data breaches occurring on what seems a weekly basis, the market for cyber insurance has grown rapidly, as organisations that treat cyber security with the respect it deserves take the relevant steps to protect themselves.
+With numerous high-profile data breaches occurring on what seems a weekly basis, the market for cyber insurance has grown rapidly, as organisations that treat cyber security with the respect it deserves to take the relevant steps to protect themselves.
 A caveat to this is that such policies are very complicated and can reveal significant cyber insurance coverage gaps unless comprehensively reviewed.
 It is vital to ensure your business has full cyber insurance coverage across all aspects of the business to ensure security, both financially and in terms of data.

 A Gap Analysis is essentially an IT security audit.
 This analysis exposes potential weaknesses and security threats that could be exploited, allowing you to apply remediation measures thus reducing the possibility of;

-Starting from an initial consultation to identify your company’s resilience to a cyber-attack, through to being protected if an employee steals sensitive company information.
+Starting from initial consultation to identify your company’s resilience to a cyber-attack, through to being protected if an employee steals sensitive company information.
 Our information security specialists understand the complexities of protecting an organisation’s electronic data.
 They are experienced in conducting information security assessments and gap analyses to provide a comprehensive view of an organisation’s security position.
 A detailed report will provide recommendations to secure your company, complemented by a guide on how to remediate those risks in the most efficient manner when faced with a data breach.